-In order to drive change or growth within your business, you need to first understand your customers’ full and authentic experience.
-Improvement means change—and change is hard.
+To drive change or growth within your business, you need to understand your customers’ full and authentic experience.
+Improvement means change—and change is often hard.

 Customer success is corporate success